-If you want homemade pasta with little user effort, this electric model will do nearly all the work for you.
-Simply measure flour and water for either a single or double batch of pasta, then let the pasta maker take over.
-It'll automatically mix and knead the dough, then extrude it through one of the included dies to make spaghetti, fettuccine, lasagna, or tubular-shaped penne noodles.
+If you want homemade pasta with minimal effort, this electric model is the way to go.
+All you have to do is measure the flour and water for either a single or double batch of pasta, throw the ingredients into the machine, and watch while it takes over.
+It automatically mixes and kneads the dough and extrudes it through one of the included dies to make your choice of spaghetti, fettuccine, lasagna, or tube-shaped penne.

-Our product tester gave this pasta maker positive reviews for how simple it is to operate and how quick and almost effortless the process is.
-The included plastic scraper makes the fun job of cutting the pasta into your desired length as it comes out of the machine easy.
-Plus, the whole process only takes about 10-15 minutes.
-An LED display also counts down the time and the machine will automatically shut off after each batch of pasta.
+Our product tester gave this pasta maker a glowing review for its simple and speedy operation.
+The included plastic scraper makes cutting the pasta into your desired length as it comes out of the machine fun and easy.
+Plus, the whole process only takes about 10 to 15 minutes.
+An LED display counts down the time and the machine will automatically shut off after each batch of pasta.
 (It will also automatically shut off if it begins to overheat, and it won't operate if the lid isn't securely attached.)
 There's even a serving size button that allows you to choose between making a single and double batch, as well as a program button that signals the machine to mix, knead, and extrude dough or just extrude pre-made dough.